eficode-academy/jenkins-katas/labs/jenkins-agent-setup.md

 In this exercise you will:

-* Set up an agent on your host machine
+- Set up an agent on your host machine
-* Set label on the agent and make sure it is used in a job
+- Set label on the agent and make sure it is used in a job
-* Set the agent offline to see the implications in a job
+- Set the agent offline to see the implications in a job

 ## Setting up an ssh agent

 When Jenkins comes up, the only thing it has is itself as both master and agent.

 We want to start a new agent directly on the host.
 Remember, Jenkins is a Docker container, running on the host.

 ### Tasks

 First, we need to check if Java is installed on the machine, since Jenkins is a java application.

-* Run `java -version`, and see if the system returns a java version.
+- Run `java -version`, and see if the system returns a java version.
-    * If it does not show, run the following script to install it `sudo apt update && sudo apt install -y openjdk-11-jdk`
+  - If it does not show, run the following script to install it
+    `sudo apt update && sudo apt install -y openjdk-11-jdk`

 Thereafter we need to add a new agent through the Jenkins UI:

-* Go to Manage jenkins -> manage nodes -> new node -> permanent agent
+- Go to Manage jenkins -> manage nodes -> new node
+  -> permanent agent

 ![Adding a new agent](../img/new-agent.png)

 On the screen, add the following:

-* Remote root directory: /tmp/jenkins
+- Remote root directory: /tmp/jenkins

-* Label: host
+- Label: host

-* Host: 172.17.0.1
+- Host: <instance ip>

-> Note: This ip-address is always the host ip-address from within the docker network.
-It is *not* the local instance IP
+> Note: This ip-address is always the host
+> ip-address from within the docker network.
+It is
+> _not_ the local instance IP

-* Host Key Verification Strategy: non verifying verification strategy
+- Host Key Verification Strategy: non verifying verification strategy

 As we are using SSH, we need to add our SSH key to the host as well.

-* Under credentials, click add
+- Under credentials, click add

 ![Adding a new cred](../img/add-cred.png)

-* Username: ubuntu
+- Username: ubuntu
-* Under private key, insert the content of the private key you got from the instructor.
+- Under private key, insert the content of the private key you got from the instructor.

 ![Editing the credentials](../img/add-cred2.png)

-* Assign an ID that can be used to access the credential.
+- Assign an ID that can be used to access the credential.
 The Pipeline uses this ID to apply these credentials

-* Click add
+- Click add

-* Click save
+- Click save

 ## Choosing which agent to run your pipeline

 You have now successfully set up your agent, and can use that when running your pipeline.

 ### task

-Replace `agent any` in your pipeline with the following:
+Replace `agent any` in your pipeline with the
+following:

 ```Jenkins
     agent {